 The aforementioned Digital Trust & Safety Suite is marketed as a one-size-fits-all solution that can be easily deployed and picked up, but there are also standalone products available for those who don’t have a use for the full platform.

-These are Payment Protection, Account Defense, Content Integrity, and Dispute Management, with each fairly self-explanatory thanks to its name, and targeting a separate pain point for online merchants, from spam and scams to dispute resolution and fake accounts.
+These are Payment Protection, Content Integrity, Account Defense, Passwordless Authentication, and Dispute Management, with each fairly self-explanatory thanks to its namea particular and targeting a separate pain point for online merchants, from spam and scams to dispute resolution and fake accounts.

 Though the four modules integrate well with each other, customers report that they don’t play as well with tools offered by other vendors – which might, in a way, beat the purpose of offering standalone solutions.